Table of Contents

 Introduction

-Imagine this.
-You get your paycheck each month.
-It lands in a bank account.
-But is that the best spot for it?
+Imagine this, you get your paycheck each month.
+It lands in a bank account, but is that the best spot for it?
 Many people mix up salary accounts and savings accounts.
-They think both hold money the same way.
-That’s not true.
-This post clears up the mix-up.
-It shows the key differences.
+They think both hold money the same way, and that’s not true.
+This post clears up the mix-up, and it shows the key differences.
 You will learn when to pick one over the other.
-Stick around.
 You might save cash or earn more interest.
 The keyword here is Savings and Salary Account.
 Let’s jump in.

 What is a Salary Account?